wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getbalance.md

 ---
-title: zec:getbalance \[POST\] {disallowed}
+title: zec:getbalance  {disallowed} - Zcash
-description: Returns the servers total available balance.
+description: Example code for the zec:getbalance  {disallowed} json-rpc method. Сomplete guide on how to use zec:getbalance  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters